Computer-Vision-Spring-2024/exVision/profile/README.md

 # exVision: Computer Vision Concepts from Scratch

-Welcome to exVision, a GitHub organization dedicated to building computer vision concepts from scratch using Python and PyQt.
-Our projects focus on implementing classic computer vision algorithms without relying on pre-built libraries like OpenCV, providing a deep understanding of the underlying principles.
+Welcome to exVision (short for "ex-Vision"), a GitHub organization dedicated to building classic computer vision concepts from scratch using Python and PyQt.
+Our name reflects the idea that while these algorithms were once ("ex") the primary tools in computer vision, they have largely been superseded by deep learning approaches in many applications.
+However, understanding these foundational concepts remains crucial for any aspiring computer vision engineer or researcher.

 ## About exVision

 exVision is an educational initiative supervised by <a href="https://scholar.google.com/citations?hl=en&user=r9pLu6EAAAAJ">Dr. Ahmed Badawy</a>, <a href="https://www.linkedin.com/in/laila-abbas/">Eng.
 Laila Abbas</a>, and <a href="https://www.linkedin.com/in/omar-dawah-0aab5b314/">Eng.
 Omar Dawah</a> as part of the Classic Computer Vision class at the Systems and Biomedical Engineering Department, Cairo University, for the year 2024.
 Our goal is to provide hands-on experience in developing computer vision algorithms and embedding them in desktop applications using PyQt.

-## Our Repositories
+## Our Repositories Overview

-exVision consists of five main repositories, each focusing on different aspects of computer vision:

-1. **BasicOperations**: Implements fundamental image processing techniques, including:
-   - Edge detection
-   - Thresholding
-   - Hybrid images
-   - Low-pass and high-pass filters
-   - Noise addition
-   - Histogram equalization
-   - Image normalization

-2. **HoughAndSnakes**: Focuses on advanced shape detection and object boundary tracking:
-   - Hough Transform for line and circle detection
-   - Active Contours (Snakes) for object boundary tracking

-3. **SIFT**: Implements the Scale-Invariant Feature Transform algorithm for robust feature detection and description.

-4. **SegmentationAndThresholding**: Explores advanced image segmentation techniques and thresholding methods.

-5. **FaceDetectionAndRecognition**: Develops algorithms for detecting and recognizing faces in images.

-Each repository contains Python implementations of the algorithms along with PyQt-based graphical user interfaces for easy interaction and visualization.

 ## Getting Started

 To get started with any of the exVision projects:

 1. Clone the desired repository.
-2. Ensure you have Python installed on your system.
+2. Ensure you have requirements of this repo installed on your system.
-3. Install the required dependencies (mainly PyQt and NumPy).
-4. Run the main application file to launch the GUI.
+3. Run the main application file to launch the GUI.

 Detailed instructions for setup and usage can be found in each repository's individual README file.